Comparing the 3D morphology of solid-oxide fuel cell anodes for different manufacturing processes, annealing times, and operating temperatures: Acknowledgement

 \section{Acknowledgement}

 The authors would like to thank the Federal Ministry of Education and Research (BMBF) for financial support within the priority program ``Mathematics for Innovations'' (grant number 05M2022) and the project ``WirLebenSOFC'' (grant numbers 03SF0622E and 03SF0622B).
+BN acknowledges support provided by the Helmholtz Association within programme MTET, no. 38.04.04.